kyma-project/community/docs/kyma-release-notes/2023-08-31-release-notes-2.18.md

 - number of exceptions in total: function_failures_total

 ## User Interface
-You now have the opportunity to give feedback about our product directly in Kyma Dashboard.
-You can do that using the shiny new button in the top right corner of the shell bar.
+From now on, you have the opportunity to give feedback about our product directly in Kyma Dashboard.
+To do that, use the shiny new button in the top right corner of the shell bar.
 Read the [UX Scorecard in Kyma Dashboard](https://blogs.sap.com/2023/08/18/ux-scorecard-in-kyma-dashboard/) blog post for more details.